-Built in Florida in 1981 on Ten Thousand Island which is south of Marco Island, and only accessible via water.
-The island belongs to a larger group of Ten Thousand Islands.
-The ultra-modern Dome House is a complex of stilted concrete igloos slowly being reclaimed by the sea.
+Built in Florida in 1981 on Ten Thousand Island which is south of Marco Island, and only accessible via water, the ultra-modern Dome House is a complex of stilted concrete igloos slowly being reclaimed by the sea.

 A number of legends have sprung up surrounding the origins of the crumbling cluster of domes at the tip of Cape Romano.
 Everything from a secret cult to aliens have been credited with creating the space-age buildings but the truth is that the now-empty concrete bubbles were born from the mind of retired oil producer, Bob Lee.
 The structures were built in 1981 and in Lee’s initial conception, the eccentric vacation home was to be a self-sufficient, eco-friendly relaxation spot for his family.
 Among the innovations at the site are the raised units themselves which would be heated by lighting fires among the concrete pylons beneath the rooms, and the dome-shaped roofs which were to direct rainwater into troughs that would then be collected for showering and dishwater.